• Skip to secondary menu

 How to make slime

-Using warm water, mix together one cup of water, and the 1 tsp of borax.
+Using warm water, mix together one cup of water, and 1 tsp of borax.
 Mix so that the borax dissolves.

 Mix together your half cup of water, and your half cup of glue together.
 If you are using food color now is the time to do so.
 If you use clear glue, it is going to be really nice.
 You can also add in glitter too!